How to Understand Why Daydreaming

 A Child’s World is Built from Dreams to Build a Brilliant Mind & Life

 Daydreaming has at times come across as being something negative, often been seen that there is something wrong with someone mentally.
 As it is found to be disruptive to external tasks or a loss of attention to what is happening at a given moment.
-I would like to share with you the story of my childhood years and my education and how daydreaming is all about Creativity, Imagination, Exploring and putting this all to good use in making the world a better place.
+Daydreaming in very normal, an important part of Building a Brilliant Mind and a Brilliant Life.

 Bearing in mind I am now over 60 years of age, so it is a while ago now!
 I would be sent off to school after consuming some toast and maybe cornflakes and rice bubbles not exactly a nourishing breakfast as we now know.
 I would have to walk 2 – 3 kilometres, this was from the very beginning of starting school at 5 years of age.

 After finally getting to school, getting my books out of my bag, then hanging my bag on the hook.
 I would go into class.
 PHEW!
 Time for a Break!
 So I would daydream: Reminiscing about all the experiences on my way to school.
 On my long journey to school I had many amazing daydreaming experiences (in my imagination) going into haunted houses, flying through the air etc)

 The teacher would be doing the best to get me to pay attention and listen to what was going on in class, but I still would drift off into my wonder world.
 I somehow miraculously went on to finish primary school where spelling and maths were my best subjects somehow getting full marks.
 Homework was never part of the equation as somehow my mother never seemed to allow or encourage it.
 I would try and sneak any work that needed to be done at home at my dressing table in my bedroom.